HackYourFutureBelgium/home/admin/tasks/admin-work.md

     3\.  how to section: short film explanation made by coaches and community members on how to use a certain software .

 ---
-  It is recommened to add a Thumbnail card for the videos to make the channel more cohesive.
+  It is recommened to add a thumbnail card for the videos to make the channel more cohesive.

 * `For the module recordings the HYF Logo can be used as a thumbnail.`
 * `For the carrer skill sessions,add a thumbnail that will represent the idea of the sessions.(logo of the company, designed card with the explanation of the session)`

 ---

-* After the videos are uploaded to the YouTube , they needed to be added to the curriculum &#x20;
+* After the videos are uploaded to YouTube, they need to be added to the curriculum &#x20;
-  * &#x20;module videos: in the perspective module under suggested study page
+  * &#x20;module videos: in the perspective module under Suggested Study page
   * &#x20;career skill sessions videos: in [here](../../career-skills/)

-* when all the above requierments are done, announce to the students on slack or discord
+* when all the above requirements are done, announce to the students on Slack or Discord

 ## Day to day workflow

 ### Sunday-workflow

-Our main classes are  running on sundays.
+Our main classes are running on Sundays.

 ## Career Skills

 It is the Educational Officer responsibility to find and arrange this carrier skill sessions.
-Carrier skill session workshops are usually given on Sundays before class from 10:00-11:45.
+Carrier skill session workshops are usually given on Sundays before class 10:00-11:45.

 ## sunday